OpenCBM/OpenCBM/xum1541/README.txt

 1. Write 4-byte command descriptor to bulk out pipe
 2. Wait indefinitely on bulk in pipe for data to be transferred.
    Once it is ready, keep reading until all has been retrieved.
-3. Write 4-byte command descriptor for GET_RESULT to bulk out pipe
+3. Wait indefinitely on bulk in pipe for 3-byte status to be transferred.
-4. Wait indefinitely on bulk in pipe for 2-byte status to be transferred.
+   The status phase is optional for some commands.

 The procedure for a command that transfers data to the drive is:
 1. Write 4-byte command descriptor to bulk out pipe
 2. Write data to the bulk out pipe until all has been transferred.
-3. Write 4-byte command descriptor for GET_RESULT to bulk out pipe
+3. Wait indefinitely on bulk in pipe for 3-byte status to be transferred.
-4. Wait indefinitely on bulk in pipe for 2-byte status to be transferred.
+   The status phase is optional for some commands.

 The xu1541 uses only control transfers, and thus has to implement IO in two stages.
 First it transfers data to the microcontroller in a 128-byte buffer, then it transfers it to the PC or drive.
-We still use this model for the CBM protocol since it also gives an easy way to decouple the PC from the IEC bus.
-However, for data transfers for s1, s2, pp, p2, nib, etc., it can stream the data all at once as we have some guarantee that the drive is waiting for us and we won't be holding the bus for too long.
+We do not use this model.
+Since the AT90USB can stream the data all at once, we transfer each byte as it is ready (e.g., usbSendByte() and usbRecvByte()).
 This increases performance and allows support for the nibtools protocol for copying protected disks.

 The firmware is organized in a logical way to support multiple device models being based off the same firmware.
-The first model is the AT90USBKEY, which is based on the Atmel development board of the same name.
-The CPU files (e.g., cpu-usbkey.h) define routines that are unique to the CPU, in this case the at90usb1287.
+The first model is the USBKEY, which is based on the Atmel development board of the same name.
+The CPU files (e.g., cpu-usbkey.h) define routines that are unique to the CPU, in this case the AT90USB1287.
 This includes timers and initialization.
 The board files (e.g., board-usbkey.[ch]) define the methods for setting up and interacting with the IO pins on the board.
 Each device is composed of a combination of board/cpu in the Makefile.